AriaOnTheString/compuational_physics_N2014302290002/Homework5_Chapter2/The trajectory of the cannon shell.md

 - Estimate the landing point of the shell and use it to substitute the last point that would have been below ground:
 ![](http://latex.codecogs.com/gif.latex?%5C%5C%20r%3D-%5Cfrac%7By_n%7D%7By_%7Bn&plus;1%7D%7D%20%5C%5C%20x_l%3D%5Cfrac%7Bx_n&plus;rx_%7Bn&plus;1%7D%7D%7Br&plus;1%7D%20%5C%5C)
 And the coordinate of the point I estimate is <img src="http://latex.codecogs.com/gif.latex?(x_l,0)" alt="" title="" />
+- Consider the air drag with density correction: